 This information should be carefully reviewed.
 If it is correct, click the Submit button.

 The next screen will note that a text message – an SMS – has been set, and a window will prompt the member to enter the numbers – the token – that they have received in the test message.
 It’s important to note that the token sent via email is NOT the new password – the token allows the user to get to the next screen and create a new password.
 The text message will come up as being sent by 617-652-5867.
 Standard text messaging rates apply to these texts.

 After entering the token numbers sent via text, the screen will prompt the member to enter a new password.
-Enter the password according to the guidelines, and then enter it again to confirm.
+Enter the password according to the guidelines listed on the screen, and then enter it again to confirm.

 A message will pop up to confirm the change: